Tequila Slammer

 Common Mistake

-A common mistake is shaking the drink too vigorously, which can cause the carbonation to dissipate before serving, leading to a flat drink.
+A common mistake is shaking the drink instead of stirring, which can cause it to fizz over and create a mess.

 Frequently Asked Questions

-What is the best way to prepare a Tequila Slammer without losing carbonation?
+What is the best way to serve a Tequila Slammer?

 Can I use different types of tequila for a Tequila Slammer?